pantheon-systems/documentation/source/content/guides/account-mgmt/workspace-sites-teams/03-workspaces.md

 If you are creating the workspace for a web agency, you will be assigned a [Partner Trial Tier](https://pantheon.io/plans/partner-program).
 If the workspace is not for an agency, you will be assigned a [Silver Tier Workspace](https://pantheon.io/plans/pricing).

-You can create as many workspaces as necessary for your organization.
+You can create as many workspaces as necessary for your workspace.

 To create a Professional Workspace: